google/proto-lens/docs/types.md

-This page serves as a reference for mappings between scalar protobuf types and generated Haskell types.

 # Scalar Type Reference

+This is the reference for mappings between scalar protobuf types and generated Haskell types.

 | Protobuf type  | Haskell type               |
 | -------------- | -------------              |